Always in the sun in Crete

 Crete is the 5th.
 Largest in the Mediterranean and the largest of the Greek islands.

-These mountains slope gently to the north coast creating lush fertile plains and fantastic golden beaches, whilst to the south they plunge dramatically creating wild and rugged scenery.
-The eastern part of the island is the most commercialised with large tourist resorts, such as Hersonisos, Malia and Aghios Nicholaos, here you will find plenty of bars, tavernas, restaurants, shops, water sports and many more things to keep you busy day or night.
+These mountains slope gently to the north coast creating lush fertile plains and fantastic golden beaches, whilst to the south, they plunge dramatically creating wild and rugged scenery.
+The eastern part of the island is the most commercialized with large tourist resorts, such as Hersonisos, Malia and Aghios Nicholaos, here you will find plenty of bars, tavernas, restaurants, shops, water sports and many more things to keep you busy day or night.

-You will find the tourists scattered amongst the locals in the picturesque Venetian towns such as Rethymnon and Chania, which used to be the capital of Crete, Chania is Crete’s second largest town, also known as little Venice, with an amazing variety of Venetian and Turkish architecture.
+You will find the tourists scattered amongst the locals in the picturesque Venetian towns such as Rethymnon and Chania, which used to be the capital of Crete, Chania is Crete’s second-largest town, also known as Little Venice, with an amazing variety of Venetian and Turkish architecture.

 Crete has the healthiest climate in the Mediterranean region; here you can swim from April and sometimes as late as the second week of December.

-Whether it is the cosmopolitan nightlife or the romantic traditional settings, its troubled history or its rugged scenery, after a holiday here, you will want to return time and again to visit the places you have missed, only then you will realise that you have fallen in love with this island, and the love affair will continue for many years to come!
+Whether it is the cosmopolitan nightlife or the romantic traditional settings, its troubled history or its rugged scenery, after a holiday here, you will want to return time and again to visit the places you have missed, only then you will realize that you have fallen in love with this island, and the love affair will continue for many years to come!
 Crete would have cast its magical spell on you, its memories etched on your mind forever.